 As you can see the values got somehow jumbled and wrongly interpreted in different manuscripts.
 However, there are a few noticeable and unavoidable points of interest.

 - The difference between the time when Terah’s and Abraham’s sons were born (i.e, 100 – 70 = 30) is the same difference between their lifespans (175 – 145 = 30).
-The different is even same with the wrong value of Terah’s lifespan (205 – 175 = 30).
+The difference is even the same as the wrong value of Terah’s lifespan (205 – 175 = 30).
 This shows that the mistake was made in a numerical system which is a factor of 30.
 Interestingly, Sumerian and Babylonian numerals are all sexagesimal numerals (base 60).

 Apart from textual inconsistencies (as above), there are several inconsistencies in the manuscripts themselves.
 The values in Masoretic & Vulgate, Septuagint and Samaritan Pentateuch are all different.